 Today, Barentsburg is the second-largest settlement on Svalbard with about 350 inhabitants, almost all Russians and Ukrainians.
 Previously, the combined Russian population of Pyramiden, Grumant and Barentsburg represented the majority of inhabitants on Svalbard, but today Barentsburg is the only remaining settlement of the three Russian mining towns.
 Barentsburg started as a Dutch mining town in 1920, and in 1932 the Dutch sold their concession to the Soviet Union.
 During the Second World War the entire town got destroyed, but there is still a historic atmosphere to the place, with Lenin on top of the hill overlooking his people.

-Join us on snowmobile expedition to beautiful Isfjord Radio at Cape Linnè.
 Our remote Isfjord Radio Adventure Hotel is situated about 90 km west of Longyearbyen, and we use a day driving there.
 During this mini expedition we will drive across glaciers, snow-clad mountains and frozen fjords, and visit interesting historical sites.
 We stop for lunch as we travel in the wild nature and make sure to make photo stops.